Use the following choices to answer the question: a. Catabolite repression b. DNA polymerase c. Induction d. Repression e. Translation

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Induction is a regulatory mechanism in which the presence of a specific molecule, such as lactose, activates the expression of genes.
-In the case of the lac operon, when lactose is available, it binds to the repressor protein, causing it to release from the operator region, thus allowing transcription of the operon.
-This process exemplifies how environmental signals can influence gene expression.
+Induction is a regulatory mechanism where the presence of a specific molecule, such as lactose, triggers the expression of certain genes.
+In the lac operon, lactose acts as an inducer by binding to the repressor protein, causing it to release from the operator and allowing transcription to proceed.